polyball/polyball/README.md

 2. Edit polyball config file, `polyball.json`.
 3. Run the server.

-        node index.js
+        node polyball/server.js

 ## dev

-When you make a change to anything the client cares about, run

-    npm run build
+To automatically watch all client source files and build them on change,  run

+    gulp js

 from the project root.
+The process will persist and report builds and changes.

+#TODO global dev dependencies!